Home » Desserts » Icing and Frosting » Devil’s Food Cupcakes with Mint Buttercream

 Devil’s Food Cupcakes with Mint Buttercream

-Devil's food cupcakes with mint buttercream frosting
+Devil's food cupcakes with creme de menthe buttercream, garnished with chocolate mint candies.

 Chocolate mint cupcakes